okikio/native/packages/animate/README.md

 ### maxSpeed: number

-The largest speed out of all `Animation`'s, it is zero by default.
+The smallest speed out of all `Animation`'s, it is zero by default.

 ### on(...), off(...), and emit(...)